EVOCATION-ITN/evocation-itn.github.io/_pages/home.md

 Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication (EVOCATION) is a leading European-wide doctoral Collegium for research in Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication.
 <!-- {: .text-center } -->

-**We will start recruiting for 2019 soon!
-Please check back for more information.**
+**Recruitment for 14 ESR fellowships has started.
+Please visit the [EVOCATION Recruitment Page](/recruitment/) for more informtion about available jobs.**
 {: .notice--info}

 <!-- {% include feature_row %} -->